 They say that Greece has 227 inhabited and 6,000 uninhabited islands, each of which has a story to tell.

 Based on the criteria above and feedback from people I have encountered along the way, these are my favourites, though it should be noted that each island is brilliant in its own right, whether it be the tiny Gavdos facing Africa, or the rocky island Saria off mesmerising Carpathos.
+I am sorry if I haven’t mentioned a favourite of yours, it’s a difficult, subjective list to compile.

 With a population of about 2,500, Symi is less than an hour from Rhodes and I am amazed by the number of people who overlook a visit to the island.